dgp1130/blog/src/www/posts/ctor.md

 The auto-generated constructor accepts its class fields as parameters, setting the initial value.
-Depending on the language, this structure can be tweaked as well; if a field is omitted, then it could be set to a default value specified by the intiailizer for that field.
+Depending on the language, this structure can be tweaked as well; if a field is omitted, then it could be set to a default value specified by the initializer for that field.
 If no initializer is present either, then it could fall back to its default primitive value or `null`/`undefined`.
 More `null`-safe languages might require *all* values to be provided as a constructor argument or include a field initializer.